Dependence of the ratio of total to visible mass on observable properties of SDSS MaNGA galaxies: Correlation of the mass ratio with evolutionary and environmental properties

-The results of the template fit to \Mratio are shown in Figure \ref{fig:MtMv_bybin_CMD}.
-Each of these figures demonstrates that the statistical model provides a good description of the data distributions.
-The best fit results and medians of the corresponding distributions in the observed \Mratio are summarized in Table \ref{tab:summary}.
+Due to the observed differences in the relationships between $M_*$ and $M_\text{tot}$ for the blue cloud, green valley, and red sequence galaxies seen in Figure \ref{fig:Mtot_Mstar}, we perform the template fitting to these three populations separately.
+The results of the template fit to \MratioS and \Mratio are shown in Figure~\ref{fig:MtMv_bybin_CMD}.
+Each of these plots demonstrates that the statistical model provides a good description of the data distributions.
+The best fit results and medians of the corresponding distributions in the observed \MratioS and \Mratio are summarized in Table~\ref{tab:summary}.
 Medians, which are extracted from the data distributions without the use of the statistical model, would be equal to the best-fit values of $A_\text{true}$ should the data follow the model's prediction exactly.
-The observed medians follow the same trend as the values of $A_\text{true}$, but are generally somewhat higher due to deviations in the data distributions from the model's predictions, predominantly at the high values of \Mratio (the ``tails'' of the distributions).
+The observed medians follow the same trend as the values of $A_\text{true}$ but are generally somewhat higher due to deviations in the data distributions from the model's predictions, predominantly at the high values of \MratioS and \Mratio (the ``tails'' of the distributions).
 These deviations are reduced once the \HI mass is included.
-Both the median and $A_\text{true}$ values suggest that galaxies in the blue cloud have the highest values of \Mratio.
+Both the median and $A_\text{true}$ values suggest that galaxies in the blue cloud have the highest values of both \MratioS and \Mratio.

-Galaxies in the blue cloud, green valley, and red sequence, have different properties.
+Galaxies in the blue cloud, green valley, and red sequence have different properties.
 As shown in \cite{Salim14a,Douglass_thesis,Coenda18,Jian20}, galaxies in the red sequence are the brightest, most massive, and have the lowest star formation rates.
 Blue cloud galaxies are the opposite: they are the faintest, the least massive, and have the highest star formation rates.
-Galaxies in the green valley tend to have absolute magnitudes and stellar masses comparable to those in the red sequence, but their star formation rates are intermediate.
+Galaxies in the green valley tend to have luminosities and stellar masses comparable to those in the red sequence, but their star formation rates are intermediate.